Back

 TICFE and ARENH

-All companies benefit from the reduction of the tax on electricity (TICFE) to its European legal minimum.
-In 2022 and 2023, the tax cut represents a support of 8.4 billion euros for companies.
-Companies can also benefit from the ARENH mechanism, which allows them to obtain a significant portion of their electricity at a fixed price of €42/MWh, rather than the market price.
-To benefit from this, the company must contact the energy supplier.
+All businesses will benefit from the reduction in the tax on electricity (TICFE) to its legal European minimum.
+In 2022 and 2023, the tax cut represents support of 8.4 billion euros for businesses.
+Companies can also benefit from the ARENH mechanism, which enables them to obtain a significant proportion of their electricity at a fixed price of €42/MWh, rather than at the market price.
+To benefit from this mechanism, companies must contact their energy supplier.

 The tariff shield to limit energy prices